Gabriella439/grace/README.md

 Also, the package and the code is extensively commented and documented to help you get started making changes.

+## Notable omissions

+Grace does not support:

+* Input / output ("IO")

+  Grace only supports pure computation and doesn't support an effect system for managing or sequencing effects

+* Type classes

+  These require global coherence, which does not play nice with Dhall-style path-based imports

+* User-defined datatypes

+  All data types in Grace are anonymous (e.g. anonymous records and anonymous unions), and there is no concept of a data declaration

+* Recursion or recursive data types

+  This is the feature I'd most like to add, especially if there were some way to implement anonymous recursion, but I couldn't find a simple solution.

 ## Quick tour

 This section provides a lightning tour that covers all language features as